 Herb Dill Diana Seeds

-In early spring, sow Dill Diana seed directly into well-drained garden soil 2.5 to 5 cm apart in rows 18cm apart in full sun and cover seeds 1cm deep.
+Plant seeds in rows 18 cm apart with seeds covered 1 cm deep, in well-drained garden soil in early spring.
+Place the seed 2.5 to 5 cm apart and cover them with 1cm of soil.
 Make small sowing every few weeks to have successive harvests of fresh leaves.
-Sow dill diana seeds thinly in individual pots of seed starting mix.
+Dill Diana seeds should be sown thinly in individual pots of seed starting mix.
 Cover 1cm deep and keep moist as seedlings emerge in 7 to 14 days.
 Provide a good light source.
-Space groups of 2 or 3 seedlings about 12 cm apart when seedlings are large enough to handle.
+When seedlings are big enough to handle, space groups of two or three seedlings about 12 cm apart.

 GROWING CARE FOR DILL DIANA

-For the best result keep plants well-watered and thinned, crowded seedlings won’t make the lush growth desired for fresh leaf harvests and will form seed heads too early.
-Plant dill in full sun; dill diana will tolerate light shade but will not grow as bushy.
-Dill Diana grows best in well-drained soil rich in organic matter.
+It's best to keep seedlings well watered and thinned so that they make the lush growth that is needed to harvest fresh leaves and do not develop seed heads too early.
+Plant dill in full sun, as Diana will grow well in light shade, but it will not grow as bushy.
+The best soil for growing Dill Diana is one that is well-drained and contains lots of organic matter.
 Add aged compost to the planting bed in advance of planting.
-Dill Diana prefers soil of 5.5 to 6.7 pH.
-Also, Dill seed can be started indoors 4 to 6 weeks before transplanting to the garden.
-Seedlings from taproots that transplant poorly so dill diana is most easily started and grown in place.
+It is best to start Dill seeds indoors 4 to 6 weeks prior to transplanting them outdoors.
+Diana prefers soil pH ranges from 5.5 to 6.7.
+Seedlings from taproots that transplant poorly is best for starting dill Diana and growing in place.

 HEALTH BENEFITS OF DILL

-Dill Diana is rich in antioxidants and a good source of vitamin C, magnesium, and vitamin A, dill may have several benefits for health, including protection against heart disease and cancer.
-Dill Diana as known as Anethum graveolens is the perfect plant to have on hand at this time of the year because it is so good at soothing indigestion.
-Both the seeds and leaves can be made into a tea that will ease a stomach-ache caused by wind, and dill water will relieve colic.
+Dill is packed with antioxidants and a good source of vitamin C, magnesium, and vitamin A. It may protect against heart disease and cancer.
+This time of year, Anethum graveolens, also known as Dill Diana, is the perfect plant to have on hand to soothe indigestion.
+You can make tea from the seeds and leaves that can relieve wind-induced stomach aches and dill water will soothe colic.

 Note: Information provided for guidance only, as cultural practices and climatic circumstances vary.